Subway Tile: 5 Smart Ways to Add Personality to White Tile

-As far back as the early 1900s, subway tile has been a top choice for tiled surfaces.
-Why?
-Well, there are a few reasons…
+As far back as the early 1900s, subway tile has been a popular choice for tiled surfaces.
+Whether on a kitchen backsplash, shower surround, or even around the fireplace, subway tile keeps on kickin’.

 SUBWAY TILE IS BUDGET-FRIENDLY